Isetta-Team/Isetta-Website-Raw/docs/interviews/CaseyMuratori-interview.md

 ### Justifying Brought-In Systems

-Even for myself — who advocates a very limber style of programming where I don't think you do a lot of upfront design — even I want to spend more time recording and justifying decisions.
+Even for myself —who advocates a very limber style of programming where I don't think you do a lot of upfront design —even I want to spend more time recording and justifying decisions.
 I don't do them from the top down like a UML diagram[^399] disaster situation or anything like that, but I do feel that a higher level of rigor is necessary.
 What I try to do in this situation is sort of play the devil's advocate; as if I was more than one programmer.
 I try to come at it from different angles.
 Can I justify it from a speed perspective?
 An ease-of-use perspective?
 A compatibility perspective?
 So we'll see if it works.
 Ask me in ten years!

 [^399]: **UML** is the Unified Modeling Language, whose purpose is visually representing a software system with its actors and roles so that a programmer can better understand and design said system.
 Sometimes, UML diagrams can end up as a "disaster situation".